mickeyshaughnessy/GreenDial/README.md

 # GreenDial
-GreenDial is an open platform for personal lifestyle data assistants, specifically my personal lifestyle data assistant that I call Doc.
+GreenDial is an open platform for personal lifestyle data assistants.

+GreenDial Doc is the premier tier health and lifestyle optimizing assistant

 ## Using
 You are welcome to use this software and contribute to this repository.
-If you'd like to use my interface, please contact me to ask for access.
-If you'd like to subscribe, consider supporting me on [Patreon](https://www.patreon.com/user?u=30762889)

-Please don't maliciously interact with this system.
-I am providing the software and the platform free of charge and paying for API calls out of my own pocket.

 ## Description
 The core functionality is a concierge chatbot, Doc.